-Guardian Angels, Crosses, Scallop shells, Indalos, Christian Fish necklaces, Shamballa bracelets, Zodiac / Star Signs, Gem stones / Birthstone crystals, Ladybirds, Yin-Yang, Caravaca / Tau, Baby blessings, St James, Dream tokens, Heart / Love charms, and so on . . these are just some of the symbols and charms that go into making up our ‘ Jewellery with Meaning ‘ or ‘ Meaningful Jewellery ‘
+Guardian Angels, Crosses, Scallop shells, Indalos, Christian Fish necklaces, Shamballa bracelets, Zodiac / Star Signs, Gem stones / Birthstone crystals, Ladybirds, Yin-Yang, Caravaca / Tau, Baby blessings, St James, Dream tokens, Heart / Love charms, and so on . . these are just some of the symbols and charms that go into making up the ‘ Jewellery with Meaning ‘ or ‘ Meaningful Jewellery ‘ in our SHOP online.

 What exactly IS jewellery with meaning?

 The question boils down to: What do people actually WANT from their jewellery?
 Is it something that feels nice?
 Something comfortable and cosy?
-Or is it something expensive – something that costs a lot?
-Or is it something that is home-grown – something hand-crafted and loved?
+Or perhaps something with monetary value – something that costs a lot?
+Or perhaps something hand-crafted and loved?

-In reality, many people are looking for jewellery with meaning . . something really meaningful.
+In reality, we believe that many people are looking for JEWELLERY THAT MEANS SOMETHING – so-called ” jewellery with meaning ” – i.e. something really meaningful to them, themselves.
 So what exactly is this so-called Jewellery with Meaning?
 And how does it relate to life?

-From our point of view, Jewellery with Meaning is jewellery that has REAL significance: That is, it has some true and actual symbolic meaning that is relevant to the person who owns it or who is wearing or carrying it: More often than not, it contains a symbol of something that these people not only want, but maybe also need.
+From our point of view, Jewellery with Meaning is jewellery that has REAL significance: That is, it has some true and actual symbolic meaning that is relevant to the person who owns it or who is wearing or carrying it: More often than not, it contains a symbol of something that these people not only want, but maybe also need – and trust.